The Silence of the Lambs (film): Development

 The movie is based on the 1988 novel by Thomas Harris.
 It was the second film to feature the character Hannibal Lecter; the first, Manhunter (1986), directed by Michael Mann, was based on the first novel in the Lecter series, Red Dragon (1981).
 Prior to the release of the Silence of the Lambs novel, Orion Pictures partnered with Gene Hackman to adapt it for film.
 With Hackman set to direct and star as either Jack Crawford or Hannibal Lecter, negotiations were made to split the $500,000 cost of rights between Hackman and the studio.
 The producers also had to acquire the rights to the Lecter character, which were owned by Manhunter producer Dino De Laurentiis.
 Owing to the financial failure of Manhunter, De Laurentiis lent the rights to Orion for free.

 In November 1987, Ted Tally was brought on to write the adaptation; Tally had crossed paths with Harris many times, with his interest in adapting The Silence of the Lambs originating from receiving an advance copy of the book from Harris.
 When Tally was about halfway through with the first draft, Hackman withdrew from the project as his children wanted him to stop doing violent films, and financing fell through.
 However, Orion co-founder Mike Medavoy encouraged Tally to keep writing as the studio took care of financing, and searched for a replacement director.
+Amblin Entertainment passed on the project as they felt it was out of character for Steven Spielberg to direct.
 Orion sought Jonathan Demme to direct.
 With the screenplay not yet completed, Demme signed on after reading the novel.
 From there, the project developed quickly; Tally said: "[Demme] read my first draft not long after it was finished, and we met.
 Then I was just startled by the speed of things.
 We met in May 1989 and were shooting in November.
 I don't remember any big revisions."